Dobrovítov: Administrative division

+Etymology

+The name is derived from the personal name Dobrovít, meaning "Dobrovít's (court)".

 Geography

 Dobrovítov is located about 19 km south of Kutná Hora and 64 km southeast of Prague.
 It lies in the Upper Sázava Hills.
+The highest point is at 551 m above sea level.
 The Klejnárka River flows through the municipality.

 History

 The first written mention of Dobrovítov is from 1355.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+The main landmark of Dobrovítov is the Church of Saint Wenceslaus.
+It was probably founded at the beginning of the 14th century.
+The Renaissance tower was added after 1581.
+Further modifications were made after 1720.